harveyfullstack/summer-2025-recruitment/README.md

 ## Overview

-A production-ready Python-based resume fraud detection system that identifies potential signs of fraudulent or malicious candidates during the hiring process.
+A Python-based resume fraud detection system built for assessment purposes that identifies potential signs of fraudulent or malicious candidates during the hiring process.
 This system analyzes resumes using multiple detection techniques to flag suspicious patterns, inconsistencies, and red flags.

+**Note**: This is an assessment implementation designed to demonstrate technical capabilities within time constraints.
+For production use, additional security measures including authentication, authorization, and comprehensive audit logging would be required.

 ## Features Implemented

-This system implements **3 detection mechanisms** (exceeding the minimum requirement of 2):
+This system implements **3 detection mechanisms**:

 ### 1. Contact Information Verification ✅
 - **Email validation** with disposable email detection and quality scoring